petrushchako/Kubernetes/CKA/README.md

 # Certified Kubernetes Administrator (CKA)

 ### Contents
+- **CHAPTER 1**<br>Kubernetes Installation and Configuration Fundamentals
   - Course Overview
+- **CHAPTER 2**<br>Exploring the Kubernetes Architecture
+  - Course Overview
   - Introduction, Course and Module Overview
   - What is Kubernetes?
 Kubernetes Benefits and Operating Principles
   - Introducing the Kubernetes API - Objects and API Server
   - Understanding API Objects - Pods
   - Understanding API Objects - Controllers
   - Understanding API Objects - Services
   - Understanding API Objects - Storage
   - Kubernetes Cluster Components Overview and Control Plane
   - Nodes
   - Cluster Add-on Pods
   - Pod Operations
   - Service Operations
   - Kubernetes Networking Dundamentals
   - Module summary and what is next
+- **CHAPTER 3**<br>Installing and Configuring Kubernetes
   - Module Overview
   - Installation Considerations
   - Installation Methods
   - Installation Requirements
   - Understanding Cluster Networking Ports
   - Getting Kubernetes
   - Building your Own Cluster
   - Installing Kubernetes on VMs
   - Lab Environment Overview
   - `Demo`: Installing and configuring containerd
   - `Demo`: Installing and configuring Kubernetes Packages
   - Bootstrapping a Cluster with kubeadm
   - Understanding the Certificate Authority Role in your Cluster
   - kubeadm Created kubeconfig Files and Static Pod Manifests
   - Pod Networking Fundamentals
   - Creating a Cluster Control Plane Node and Adding a Node
   - `Demo`: Creating a Cluster Control Plane Node
   - `Demo`: Adding a Node to Your Cluster
   - managed Cloud Deployment Scenarious: AKS, EKS, and GKE
   - `Demo`: Creating a Cluster in the Cloud with Azure Kubernetes Service
   - Module Summary and what is next
+- **CHAPTER 4**<br>Working with Your Kubernetes Cluster
   - Module Overview
   - Introducing and using kubectl
   - A Closer Look at kubectl
   - `Demo`: using kubectl" Nodes, Pods, API Resources and bash Auto-Completion
   - Application and Pod Deployment in Kubernetes and Working with YAML manifests
   - `Demo`: Imperative Deployments and Working with Resources in Your Cluster
   - `Demo`: Exporting and Accessing Services in Your Cluster
   - `Demo`: Declarative Deployments and Accessing a Modifying Existing Resources in Your Cluster
   - Module Summary and Thank You
+- **CHAPTER 5**<br>Managing the Kubernetes API Server and Pods - Course Overview
   - Course Overview
+- **CHAPTER 6**<br>Using the Kubernetes API
   - Introduction, Course and Module Overview
   - The Kubernetes API and API Server
   - The Control Plane and API Objects
   - Defining a Basic Pod Manifest
   - Using kubectl dry-run
   - Using with kubectl diff
   - Lab environment overview
   - `Demo`: API Server Discovery, Listing Resources, using kubectl explain and Creating Objects
   - `Demo`: Working with kubectl dry-run
   - `Demo`: Working with kubectl diff
   - API Group and API Versioning
   - `Demo`: API Object Discovery - API groups and Versions
   - Anatomy of an API Request: API Verbs and Special API Requests
   - API Resource Location (API Paths) and API Response Codes
   - Anatomy od an API Request - A Closer Look
   - `Demo`: Anatomy of an API Request
   - `Demo`: Special API Requests - Watch, Exec and Log
   - `Demo`: Authentication Failures and Missing Resources
   - Module Summary and What's Next
+- **CHAPTER 7**<br>Managing Objects with Labels, Annotations, and Namespaces
   - Introduction, Course and Module Overview
   - Organizing Objects in Kubernetes
   - Introducing and Working with Namespaces
   - Creating Namespaces and Creating Objects in Namespaces
   - `Demo`: Working with Namespaces and Objects in Namespaces
   - `Demo`: Performing Operations on Objects in Namespaces
   - Introducing and Working with Labels for Services and How Kubernetes Uses Labels
   - Using Labels for Services, Deployments, and Scheduling
   - `Demo`: Working with Labels - Creating, Querying and Editing
   - `Demo`: Dployments, ReplicaSets, Labels and Selectors
   - `Demo`: Services, labels, Selectors and Scheduling Pods to Nodes
   - Introducing and Working with Annotations
   - Module Summary and What's Next
+- **CHAPTER 8**<br>Running and Managing Pods
   - Introducing, Course and Module Overview
   - Understanding Pods
   - How Pods Manage Containers
   - Introducing and Working with Single Container Pods and Contrillers
   - Intrducing and Working Static Pods
   - Working with Pods - kubectl exec, logs, and port-forward
   - `Demo`: Running Bare Pods and Pods in Controllers
   - `Demo`: Running Pods and Using kubectl port-forward to access a Pods Application
   - `Demo`: Working with Static Pods
   - Introducing and Working with Multi-container Pods
   - Demo: Running multi-container Pods and Sharing Data Between Containers in a Pod
   - Introducing and Working with Init Containers
   - `Demo`: Working with Init Containers
   - Pod Lifecyce, Stopping/terminating Pods, and Persistency of Pods
   - Introducing and Working with container restart Policy
   - `Demo`: Pod Lifecycle and Container Restart Policy
   - Defining Pod Health: livenessProbes, readinessProbes and startupProbes
   - Configuring and Defining Container Probes
   - `Demo`: Implementing Container Probes - livenessProbes and readinessProbes
   - `Demo`: Implementing Container Probes - startupProbes
   - Module Summary and Thank You
+- **CHAPTER 9**<br>Managing Kubernetes Controllers and Deployments - Course Overview
   - Course Overview
+- **CHAPTER 10**<br>Using Controllers to Deploy Applications and Deployment Basics
   - Introduction, Course and Module Overview
   - Kubernetes Principal, the Controller Manager and Introduction to Controllers
   - Lab Environmnet Review
   - `Demo`: Examining System Pods and Their Controllers
   - Introducing the Deployment Controller and Deployment basics
   - `Demo`: Creating a Basic Deploment Imperatively and Declaratively
   - Understanding ReplicaSet Controller Operations
   - `Demo`: Creating a deployment and replicaSet Controller Operations
   - `Demo`: replicaSet Controller Operations Working with Labels and Selectors
   - `Demo`: ReplicaSet Controller Operations - node Failures
   - Module Review and What's Next
+- **CHAPTER 11**<br>Maintaining Applications with Deployments
   - Introduction, Course and Module Overview
   - Updating a Deployment and Checking Deployment Rollout Status
   - `Demo`: Understanding a Deployment and Checking Deployment Rollout Status
   - Using Deployment to change State and Controlling Updates with UpdateStrategy
   - Successfully Controlling Deployment Rollout and Defining an UpdateStrategy
   - Pausing and Rolling Back Deployments
   - `Demo`: Rolling Back a Deployment and Controlling the Rate of a Rollout with UpdateStrategy
   - `Demo`: Using UpdateStrategy and Readiness Probes to Control a Rollout
   - `Demo`: Restarting a Deployment
   - Scaling Deployments
   - `Demo`: Scaling a Deployment
   - Successful Deployment Tips, Module Review and What's Next
+- **CHAPTER 12**<br>Deploying and Maintaining Applications with DaemonSets and Jobs
   - Introduction, Course and Module Overview
   - Controllers in Kubernetes and understanding DaemonSets
   - Updating DaemonSets
   - `Demo`: Creating and DaemonSets Controller Operations
   - `Demo`: Creating DeamonSets with NodeSelectos and Updating DeamonSets
   - Introducing and Working with Jobs
   - Introducing and Working with CronJobs
   - `Demo`: Executing Tasks with Jobs
   - `Demo`: Dealing with Job Failuers and restartPolicy
   - `Demo`: Working with Parallel Jobs and Scheduling Tasks with CronJobs
   - Introducing StatefulSets
   - Module Reivew and Thank You

 - Course Overview
 - Introduction, Course and Module Overview